perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 Grammatical inheritance isn't only useful for tweaking the behaviour of a grammar's rules.
 It's also handy when two or more related grammars share some characteristics, but differ in some particulars.
-For example, suppose we wanted to support the âunifiedâ diff format, as well as the âclassicâ.
+For example, suppose we wanted to support the “unified” diff format, as well as the “classic”.

 A unified diff consists of two lines of header information, followed by a series of hunks.
 The header information indicates the name and